danacassidy/wuft_project/README.md

 Dana Cassidy built this application for WUFT in supplement to the main reporting and writing done by Alan Halaly.

-##### This project is hosted on a heroku site but attached to the main reporting published by WUFT.
+##### This project is hosted on a heroku site but is paired with a written story published by WUFT.
 Please contact danacassidy1@gmail.com for further questions about implementation if republishing the primary story and this project in your news outlet.

 TLDR; This is a full-stack application that relies on flask to generate a 3D "scrollytelling" map and postgresql interactive database.